esamattis/sauna.reload/README.rst

     $ RELOAD_PATH=src/my.product:src/my.another.product bin/instance fg

+But be careful with this.
+If other products depend on your product it will get installed anyways before the fork loop and it will be impossible to reload it.

 There is also a view on Zope2 root from which it is possible to manually reload code